 Our competitors are also soliciting potential acquisition candidates, which could both increase the price of any acquisition targets and decrease the number of attractive companies available for acquisition.
+We cannot assure you that we will be able to consummate any additional acquisitions, successfully integrate any acquisitions or realize the benefits anticipated from any acquisition.

-Acquisitions, combined with the expansion of our business divisions and recent growth has placed and is expected to continue to place a significant strain on our resources.
+Acquisitions, combined with the expansion of our business units and recent growth has placed and is expected to continue to place a significant strain on our resources.
 To accommodate this growth, we anticipate that we will be required to implement a variety of new and upgraded operational and financial systems, procedures and controls, including the improvement of our accounting and other internal management systems.
-All of these updates will require substantial management effort.
+All of these updates will require substantial additional expense as well as management effort.
 Our failure to manage growth and integrate our acquisitions successfully could adversely affect our business, financial condition and results of operations.

 We Depend on Government Contracts and Subcontracts and Face Additional Risks Related to Fixed Price Contracts.
-A significant portion of the sales by Iteris, a portion of our sales by Zyfer were derived from contracts with governmental agencies, either as a general contractor, subcontractor or supplier.
-Government contracts represented approximately 23% of our total net sales and contract revenues for the year ended March 31, 2000.
-We expect revenue from government contracts will continue to increase in the near future.
+A significant portion of the sales by Iteris and a portion of our sales by Zyfer were derived from contracts with governmental agencies, either as a general contractor, subcontractor or supplier.
+Government contracts represented approximately 25% and 26% of our total net sales and contract revenues for the years ended March 31, 2000 and 2001, respectively.
+We anticipate that revenue from government contracts will continue to increase in the near future.
 Government business is, in general, subject to special risks and challenges, including:

-- . long purchase cycles; - . competitive bidding and qualification requirements; - . performance bond requirements; - . delays in funding, budgetary constraints and cut-backs; - . milestone requirements, and liquidated damage provisions for failure to meet contract milestones.
+- . long purchase cycles; - . competitive bidding and qualification requirements; - . performance bond requirements; - . delays in funding, budgetary constraints and cut-backs; and - . milestone requirements and liquidated damage provisions for failure to meet contract milestones.